YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>
 Neither can we write a billion lines of code,
 <br/>
-speak fluently 100 different languages or paint million drawings.
+speak fluently 100 different languages or paint a million drawings.
 <br/>
 <br/>
 Yet, we are still able to accomplish quite a lot.